vidhu/PyTapable/docs/source/index.rst

  - **InlineHook:** Inline hooks are created and triggered manually.
 They are used in the body of functions and modules See :doc:`inline_hooks`

-The parameter your :term:`callbacks` are called with differ based on which hooks there were called from.
+The parameters your :term:`callbacks` are called with differ based on which hooks there were called from.
 Callbacks from a functional hook contain the function's arguments and return value (if available) whereas callbacks from an inline hook contain parameters defined by the caller